 kochia and nemophila flower fields

-This vast park in Ibaraki prefecture has already made the rounds on the web with the stunning photos of fields overflowing with flowers.
+This vast Park in Ibaraki Prefecture has already made the rounds on the web with stunning photos of fields overflowing with flowers.
 What you might not have known is how close to Tokyo this park is.
-You can reach it by train or car in 2 to 3 hours, depending on where you are in Tokyo.
+You can reach it by train or by car in 2 or 3 hours, depending on where you are in Tokyo.

 The kochia plants that dot the fields like cute pom-poms are very popular online, especially when they become burgundy red in autumn, as you can see in our Ultimate map of fall foliage destinations article.
 That is why they are also known as burning bush or fireweed.
 They can also be seen green in July.
 However, the reason to visit Hitachi Seaside Park in spring are the baby blue fields of the nemophila, a spring flower also called baby blue eyes, that blossoms from the middle of April to the end of May.
 This coincides with the Golden Week holiday in Japan, so Hitachi Seaside Park becomes more crowded than usual.